Menu

 Forest fires

-Forest fires can occur in summer, from July to September.
+Forest fires can occur from May to September.
 The risk is higher in rural areas.

 Strict fines apply for any actions that could start a fire.
 If camping, ask local authorities for advice on fire danger and fire restrictions.